Updated August 28, 2021

 The Berbice River in Guyana, during the early period of the planet’s formation helped “drain” the northern part of South America to form a 1,000 metre deep canyon believed to be the basis of the stratigraphic traps that will later become known as the Guyana-Suriname Basin which has now becoming one of the most attractive destinations for exploration.

-This is the professional assessment of Ken Nibbelink, Dick Boyce, Mosab Nasser and John Boyce of JHI Associates, Inc. (BVI) who made a presentation at the Virtual Research Symposium on Southeast Caribbean and Guiana Basins held on September 17 and 18, 2020.
+This is the professional assessment of Ken Nibbelink, Dick Boyce, Mosab Nasser and John Boyce of JHI Associates, Inc. (BVI) who made a presentation at the Virtual Research Symposium on Southeast Caribbean and Guiana Basins in September 2020.
 The title of their presentation is ‘Guyana-Suriname Deep Water Hydrocarbon System, Three Rivers and Two Source Rocks’.
 JHI’s main asset is a 17.5% carried interest in the Canje Block offshore Guyana covering over 4,800 square kilometres.

-Yielding 18 commercial discoveries at the Stabroek Block totaling over 8 billion barrels of oil equivalent resources, and three commercial discoveries offshore Suriname totaling 1.4 billion barrels, the Guyana-Suriname Basin has indeed proven prolific with companies ramping up their exploration and production activities in the area.
-Three other discoveries have also been made offshore Guyana, outside of Stabroek.
+Yielding 22 commercial discoveries at the Stabroek Block totaling over 9 billion barrels of oil equivalent resources, and 5 discoveries offshore Suriname exceeding an estimated 6 billion barrels, the Guyana-Suriname Basin has indeed proven prolific with companies ramping up their exploration and production activities in the area.
+Six other discoveries have also been made offshore Guyana, outside of Stabroek – Joe and Jethro (Orinduik block), Carapa (Kanuku block), Tanager (Kaieteur block) and Bulletwood and Jabillo (Canje block).

 “The Guyana-Suriname Basin deep water hydrocarbon system can be summarized by the interaction between three river systems, Aptian Demerara, Upper Cretaceous Berbice and Miocene/Pliocene Amazon and two source rocks…” said Ken Nibbelink who made the presentation on behalf of the group.